cjstoddard/PicoCalc-uf2/PicoMite/README.md

 # PicoMite Basic Projects

+Update 5-21-2025
+I added pipboy.bas and supporting files.
+This turns your PicoClac into a fun little cosplay accessory.
+It has its own README file with details.

 Update 4-30-2025
 I added Picogotchi.bas.This is a PicoMite Basic variant of my Micropython Tomato code.
 I actually like the way this works better than Tomato.
 Picogotchi does some base line system monitoring and then displays a little face that looks around and expresses moods.
 The SimulateWork() function is there just to have something to do.
 You should replace this function with something useful.